microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/place-update.md

 ## Response

-If successful, this method returns a `200 OK` response code and an updated [room](../resources/room.md) object in the response body.
+If successful, this method returns a `200 OK` response code and an updated [place](../resources/place.md) object in the response body.

 ## Examples

+### Example 1: Update a room

 ### Request